are guidelines for those considering contributing an article to Natural Life.

 article, they should be

->

-> measurement minimum) electronic files in JPG format.
+horizontal and at least 600 pixels wide in JPG format.
 Please include photo credit

->

-> than the writer, we require a
+than the writer, we require a

 you are submitting a photo that included recognizable individuals